 Financial Losses and Legal Ramifications

-Security breaches in vehicle tracking systems can as well result in financial losses due to theft, vehicle downtime, or damage.
+Security breaches in vehicle tracking systems can result in financial losses due to theft, vehicle downtime, or damage.
 Operational disruptions and reputational damage can impact businesses and erode customer trust.
 From unauthorized access leading to theft or sabotage to legal fines for not protecting user data, the financial consequences can be harsh.

 Best Practices for Securing Vehicle Tracking Systems